How important is battery consumption due to media playback?

 |TextureView 480p||212 mAh||215 mAh|

-Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases is something an app developer must decide, taking their requirements and app usage patterns into account.
+Due to SDK API limitations, ExoPlayer’s audio offload mode is only available on devices running Android 10 and above.
+MediaPlayer can use audio offload on devices running earlier versions of Android.
+Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases on older devices is something an app developer must decide, taking their requirements and app usage patterns into account.